ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 bsupport;
 ```

 To conduct Partition Bremer Support you can use a TNT script (pbsup.run) written by Carlos Peña and available at https://github.com/carlosp420/pbsup.run.
-Please refer to that github site to conduct the analysis.
-You have all the files required to run the script available at the bears data file
+Please refer to that GitHub site to conduct the analysis.
+You have all the files required to run the script available in the bears_2023_data/PBS folder

 ## F. Partial analyses